bflaven/PluginWordpressForFun/bf_videos_manager_all/readme.md

 ### 4.1 MAIN COLOR
-Some explanations on color for the Zaatar WP theme main color is "#4F1993;"
+Some explanations on color for the Zaatar WP theme main color is "#4F1993;".

 Source: https://www.color-hex.com/color/4f1993

 ### 4.2 GENERATE A PALETTE
-A good source of inspiration to determine colors
+A good source of inspiration to determine colors.

 Check out https://mycolor.space/?hex=%234F1993&sub=1

 ### 4.3 PLACEHOLDER IMAGE FOR VIDEO
 It is always to tedious to create play buttons so here is the set I am using.

 ``` bash
 #NEW_PURPLE (#5e3863)